(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Derivation of the effective Dicke model

 Moving on to the interaction processes $\HMM$ in Eq.~\eqref{Eq:HMM}, the terms differ fundamentally to all other terms in $\Ham$ as they couple two magnons with each other.
 This results in effective scattering processes of the form

 coupling magnons with different momenta with each other.
 Only considering these correlated processes, we obtain eigenstates with (multiple) magnon pairs with a fixed distance to each other depending on the coefficients $c_{\delta_1,\delta_2,\delta_3}$, in contrast to the free magnon modes from the rest of the Hamiltonian.
-As only the $k=0$ mode couples to the light field, it is reasonable that Eq.~\eqref{Eq:EffectiveScattering} will decouple from the light part in $\HDicke$ for $N\to \infty$.
+This leads to a localization of the states in real space, directly corresponding to a broadening in momentum space.
+Thus, the weight of the states on a single frequency is reduced, leading to a vanishing weight in the thermodynamic limit, as can be shown.
+As only the $k=0$ mode couples to the light field, it is reasonable that Eq.~\eqref{Eq:EffectiveScattering} will decouple from the light part in $\HDicke$ for $N\to \infty$ in the low-energy subspace.

 So, the low-energy sector of $\Ham$ features three kinds of dynamics in the matter part in the thermodynamic limit, which we will prove in subsection \ref{Sec:GeneralCase}.
 The corresponding low-energy spectrum is sketched in Fig.~\ref{Fig:Spectrum_effective_Dicke_model} for a paradigmatic system.
 It contains \begin{enumerate} \item a free magnon state with momentum $k=0$ forming a hybridized state with photons from the cavity due to the light-matter coupling term in $\HDickeRe$ (blue dot), \item free magnon states with non-vanishing momentum in $\HMM$ that do not couple to the light mode (green line), \item bound magnon-pair states with a fixed distance in $\HMM$ that do not couple to the light mode (orange line). \end{enumerate} While the first one commutes with the latter two, the second and third part may only be described together, as it is common for correlated matter Hamiltonians.
 The first part can be solved analogously to the Dicke model by applying a Bogoliubov transformation because this part does not involve any matter-matter interactions (see App.~\ref{Sec:SolvingDickeModel}).
-As $\HMM$ conserves the number of magnons, this part of the model is block diagonal with respect to the number of particles and can be solved, e.g., with exact diagonalization as done in \cite{Knetter2003}.
+As $\HMM$ conserves the number of magnons, this part of the model is block diagonal with respect to the number of particles and can be solved, e.g., with exact diagonalization.